Father’s Day will be here before you know it!

 If it happens to be raining, move the picnic indoors but make sure you are sitting on the floor or else it will just feel like any other meal.

-Most kids love the idea of having a picnic and getting to eat while sitting on the floor!
+Most kids used to love the idea of having a picnic and getting to eat while sitting on the floor!

 Use the “setting up” of the picnic to encourage new vocabulary and language development.